alexlafalce/exploring-odoo/README.md

 >
 > _Therefore if you want to use the updated version, you'll most likely need to uninstall the previous version first or install it on a new Odoo installation._
 >
+> _Future updates will be community-driven.
+If this project adds value for you, a star helps prioritize ongoing development._

 # Experimental Odoo Modules